HOW SELLERS SHOULD PREPARE FOR A HOME INSPECTION

 12. Consider Having A Pre-Listing Inspection

 Consider having a pre-listing inspection.
 If you have further concerns about the condition of the home and the major systems, consider having a pre-listing inspection done.
 The inspector can point out any repair concerns, providing you with the opportunity to repair items in advance, and further prepare your home for a buyer’s inspection.
-Oftentimes items uncovered during an inspection, such as mould, could have been remedied before the inspection eliminating a lot of concern and extra back and forth negotiations.
+Oftentimes items uncovered during an inspection, such as mold, could have been remedied before the inspection eliminating a lot of concern and extra back and forth negotiations.
 Sometimes being able to disclose upfront that the boiler or furnace are old, or you know that the roof is in need of repair means not having to re-visit the issues after the inspection.
 Elementary Property Inspections can help assist you with Pre-Listing Inspections and perhaps help make the selling process a bit easier.
 Contact us at 289-686-9482 or www.elementaryinspections.com